fuse-box/fuse-box/docs/configuration.md

    "react-native-web" : { exports : "require('react-native')"}
 }
 ```
-Now you  can reference it like  `window.ReactNative` , and require function is at your convenience
+Now you can reference it like  `window.ReactNative`, and require function is at your convenience.